-Compare is a binary file compare utility with features that are a significant improvement over the "fc" command that comes with Microsoft's 32-bit operating systems.
+Compare is a binary file compare utility with features that are a significant improvement over the "fc" command that ships with Windoze.
 Compare is a Win32 console mode (command line) application that uses Memory Mapped file I/O for increased performance.
 Unlike "fc", Compare handles wildcards properly, and will recurse subdirectories.
 With "fc", the output you get from comparing multiple files scrolls off the screen before you can make any sense out of it.
 Compare allows you to specify what results you want to see, and displays them as compactly as possible.
 A simple summary is displayed at the end to tell you how many files were identical, and how many weren't.
 Performance-wise, compare is about 15% faster than fc.

 Windows 95 not supported

-Windows 98 and up.
+I coded this using a few calls that are only available in Windows 98 and up.
 Shame on me!
 Need to fix that one day.
+Should be very easy to fix.

 Comparing a file to itself.

-instead print an error message to warn the user that they
+compare happily compares a file with itself.
+It should instead print an error message to warn the user that they may not be comparing what they think they are comparing.

 Numerous options are not implemented.

 This is an alpha release.
-It works really well, but I intend
+It works really well, but I intend to add a few features before beta and final.

-ERRORLEVEL reporting is not as advertised.
+Windows ERRORLEVEL reporting is not as advertised.

 I need to fix this.
 I think it currently works like this:

-FreeWare.
+Windows version is FreeWare.
 Source will be available and GPL-ed when I get around to it.
 Bug me if you really want it.

 <- Back to SupaSoft.

-Copyright ©2002, Ted Felix
+Copyright ©2011, Ted Felix